jamesroseman/canoe/README.md

 Restaurant and hotel finder for the stuck traveller.

-Canoe is a Google Maps-based web application that allows users to see what restaurants and hotels are around various hotels.
+Canoe is a Google Maps-based web application that allows users to see what restaurants and hotels are around various airports.

 Interface
 ----------